I saw the horizon light up again,

 It is somewhat difficult to capture with sharp precision the vanished decades of a person’s life, especially at a time when one’s memory is not his best strength and the cavalcade of memories reach the window of mind seeping through mists of very distant times.
 In these conditions one is left with two choices, either to take the flight of fantasy and create a fiction or to share one’s unusual story by remaining anchored to the actual events in one’s life and the saga they unfolded.
 I have chosen to do the latter.

 I am not a great believer in religions.
 The awareness about the presence of a profound cosmic energy plying beyond the chains of human mind has sufficed to help me find my bearings and lighten my trail.
-Somewhere, a long time ago, below a desolate icy mountain top, I had settled for the religion of humanity and had done away with the rest.
+Somewhere, a long time ago, below a desolate and icy mountain top, I had settled for the religion of humanity and had done away with the rest.

-It is finally you, the astute reader who would decide whether to accept my work or to dismiss it.
+It is finally you, the astute reader who would eventually decide whether to accept my work or to dismiss it.
 In all fairness I leave this judgment to you.
 I am waiting to prove myself wonderingly right or curiously wrong.

 It began one evening in late October.
 The mild chill of autumn had just set in, we were sitting in the balcony watching the pink bougainvilleas vines swaying in the light breeze, when she said; “Years are passing, why don’t you try and record your experiences and some of the events of our life in a story”.
 The suggestion took me by surprise, but after a while I began to realise that this thought had also been tossing around in my mind for over a year.
 None of us on Earth know, when it is time to disappear from its surface, leaving behind a story.
 I could not sleep well that night.
 The next day around dawn, I began to write, the result of which is now with you.